 The Mt.
 St. Helens Science & Learning Center is located at milepost 43.3 on State Hwy 504 (Spirit Lake Hwy).
 The nearest town is Toutle, WA.

 From Seattle: Follow I-5 S to exit 63.
 Take State Hwy 505 East and follow for 16.4 miles, then turn east onto State Hwy 504 East for 28.2 miles to the Science and Learning Center.

 From Portland: Follow I-5 N to exit 49 in Castle Rock.
 Follow Hwy 504 East for 43.1 miles to the Science and Learning Center.

 Nearest major airports are Portland (PDX) and Seattle/Tacoma (SEA).

-We will have exclusive use of the MSH Science & Learning Center for race weekend!
+We will have exclusive use of the Science & Learning Center for race weekend!
 Car camping in the large paved parking lot is available for participants the night before the race.
 There is also walk-in field camping a short distance from the parking lot that has sites for 100 people-- first come, first served.
-The Science & Learning Center has plenty of indoor space, running water, flush toilets, a kitchen and indoor/outdoor dining area.
-Lights out will be 9:00PM Friday night, however restroom access is available any time.
+The Science & Learning Center has lots of indoor space, running water, flush toilets, a kitchen and an indoor/outdoor dining area.
+Parking, car camping and use of the Science & Learning Center are included in the race registration fee.

 The nearest hotel lodging is in Castle Rock, WA which is 50 minutes from the start/finish.
-There are some camping opportunities in the Silver Lake area as well.
+There are some camping opportunities in the Silver Lake, WA area as well.

 BIB PICKUP EVENT